Shopify/semian/README.md

   OR
   - Make changes in your preferred IDE and run `./scripts/ci.sh`

-Running the tests suite :
+Running the test suite :

 - Within the docker-compose development environment
   ```bash